-Prerequisite: Math 7 Honors with additional teacher recommendation.
+Prerequisite: Math 8 Advanced (previously Ma 7 Honors) with additional teacher recommendation.
 (Taught in Junior High at the 8th grade level.)

 - Counts as a required Math course, after 6 additional math credits are earned in grades 9-12, for a Core 40 with Academic Honors diploma. - Does not count as a required math course for Core 40 or Core 40 with Technical Honors diploma. - Refer to Diploma Requirements at the beginning of this section for clarification.